suixinsuo/olympus-protocol/docs/OlympusBasicFund.md

 ```

 #### &emsp;Description
-> Initialize the fund that was created with specified configurations and will be registered in Olympus Product List and you can invest it.
-(Note: The derivative has to hold some MOT as the possible fee for calling components.
-So it is required to transfer some MOT to your Fund)
+> Initialize the fund contract that was created before, with the specified configurations.
+It will also be registered in the Olympus Product List and users can start investing into the fund after calling this function.

 #### &emsp;Parameters
-> \_componentList: Address of olympus componentlist </br>
+> \_componentList: Address of the Olympus componentlist </br>

 #### &emsp;Example code
 > The code below shows how to call this function with Web3.